chochain/eForth1/docs/README.md

 Note: If you want to add custom words into the Forth image, eforth_rom.c needs to be rebuilt (see Makefile).

 #### Memory Map
 Arduino IDE load the compiled eForth1 (~13KB) onto UNO/Nano 32K flash memory.
 Unlike 328eForth, it does not overwrite the bootloader.
 The following memory map is logical instead of the physical address of ATmega328p processor.
 Built-in words are stored as an array inside the flash memory and treated as a piece of ROM.
-On the other hand, user defined words and other data parts live in static RAM.
+On the other hand, user defined words and other data parts occuping about 1.25K of the total 2K static RAM.
 The "ROM" and "RAM" are virtually stitched togather by eForth1 as one continuous memory space.
 A true virtual machine.

   | Address       | Size (B) | Store | Desc                    | Save to EEPROM |
   |:--------------|:---------|:------|:------------------------|----------------|